i-p-loginov/MICSECS-2018/index.md

 Advantages for the participants:

 * The chance to discuss your scientific results with experienced audience
-* The proceedings will be printed and selectively indexed by DBLP and Scopus data bases
+* The proceedings will be printed and can be included in participant's scientific portfolio
 * The best poster presentation will be awarded
 * The chance to examine your practical skills in Hackathon and get an award for the best team

+[//]: # (The proceedings will be printed and selectively indexed by DBLP and Scopus data bases)